Hiking With Children: A Comprehensive Guide to Happy Family Outings

 Family hiking can be a tad intimidating at first, even if you are an experienced hiker yourself who has spent years preparing yourself.

 We’ve pulled together as much wisdom as possible and packed this page with a bounty of tips to help you get your little ‘uns on the right trail, with as little stress (and as few tantrums) as possible.
 Whether you are new to hiking yourself or have reached the summit of every peak in your state, we have got you covered.

 When selecting a hike, our recommendation is that you consider these two things first and foremost;

 - How easy a hike it is.

-- How engaging it’ll be for your little ones.
+- How engaging the hike will be for your little ‘uns.